pedromg/vimblog.vim/README.md

 ## Configuration

-here are some globals you may define in your `.vimrc`.
+Here are some globals you may define in your `.vimrc`.

 `g:vimblogImageStyle="css-class-1 css-class-2"` : This will provide CSS
 classes that are applied to the `<img>` tags that result from using the